ESPRider/MoveToNewFolder/README.md

 ## 🧠 Notes

-- This tool filters itself out — it will never try to move the `.vbs` or `.bat` launcher (Coming in future versions)
+- This tool filters itself out — it will never try to move the `.vbs` or `.bat` launcher
 - File actions are logged to `MoveToNewFolder.log` in the install folder

 ---